jonathanpassoni/OACS/README.md

 Due to the strong varying behavior and the large diversity of workload profiles, this work focuses on allocating computational resources only to **iterative workloads**.
 Such workloads consist of identical small jobs that run in succession, allowing the workload characteristic to vary much less than other sorts of workloads.

-#### First approach: an Adaptive Control Strategy to allocate resources to a single application

-At the beginning of this project, the company provided its developed solution, a control strategy able to allocate resources to a single application.
-The same strategy was presented and had its first tests analyzed in  [Control strategies for adaptive resource allocation in cloud computing](https://www.sciencedirect.com/science/article/pii/S2405896320325933) (IFAC 2020).
+#### Main Concept

+The main concept of this project has already been the object of:

+- a patent ([Resource Adaptation Using Nonlinear Relationship Between System Performance Metric and Resource Usage](https://patents.google.com/patent/US20210149727A1/en)), presenting an initial resource allocation algorithm using control strategies that takes advantage of the Amdalh's Law to establish a mathematical model for software applications.

+- a conference paper ([Control strategies for adaptive resource allocation in cloud computing](https://www.sciencedirect.com/science/article/pii/S2405896320325933)) presented at IFAC 2020, which presents the same initial strategy and the first results of a simple test case performed.

-A broader testing campaign, including different input values, was lead and carefully analysed in section 1.2 of [Manuscript](/documentation/manuscript.pdf).
+A broader testing campaign, including different input values, was led and carefully analysed in section 1.2 of [Manuscript](/documentation/manuscript.pdf).
 As a result, a new control strategy was intended to be designed.
+Its development was split in two parts, using the agile methodology:

+#### First Part: an Adaptive Control Strategy to allocate resources to a single application

 This part of the work focuses on validating a model for the workload characteristic, as well as the coupling mechanism associating an online estimation process (Recursive Least Squares method) to the control action.

 ![Control System Block Diagram - Adaptive Control Strategy](/sca.png)

-#### Second approach: an Optimal Self-Adaptive Control Strategy to manage the resource allocation to multiple applications
+#### Final Part: an Optimal Self-Adaptive Control Strategy to manage the resource allocation to multiple applications

-This final part of the work focuses on the real-time implementation of the control strategy, now consisting by an optimal adaptive technique.
+This final part of the work focuses on the real-time implementation of the control strategy, now consisting of an optimal adaptive technique.

 A centralized control module, **Resource Manager**, was conceived to take all required data from applications and then determine the right amount of resources to be allocated to an application.
 Taking the resource constraint at run-time into account, an optimal solution is evaluated.